 For stockholders of record, all shares represented by the proxies will be voted at the Annual Meeting in accordance with instructions given by the stockholders.
-Where a stockholder returns their proxy and no instructions are given with respect to a given matter, the shares will be voted: (1) "FOR" the approval of amendments to our Certificate of Incorporation to declassify the Board and provide for annual elections of all directors beginning at the 2025 annual meeting of stockholders; (2) if Proposal 1 is approved, "FOR" the election of the Board's nominees as Class I directors for a term of two years; (3) if Proposal 1 is not approved, "FOR" the election of the Board's nominees as Class II directors for a term of three years; "(4) FOR" the approval of amendments to our Certificate of Incorporation to remove provisions that require the affirmative vote of holders of at least 80% of the voting power to approve certain amendments to our Certificate of Incorporation and Bylaws; (5) "FOR" the approval, on a non-binding advisory basis, of the compensation of our named executive officers; (7) "FOR" the approval of an amendment to the Corporation Law; and (8) in the discretion of the proxy holders upon such other business as may properly come before the Annual Meeting.
+Where a stockholder returns their proxy and no instructions are given with respect to a given matter, the shares will be voted: (1) "FOR" the approval of amendments to our Certificate of Incorporation to declassify the Board and provide for annual elections of all directors beginning at the 2026 annual meeting of stockholders; (2) if Proposal 1 is approved, "FOR" the election of the Board's nominees as Class I directors for a term of two years; (3) if Proposal 1 is not approved, "FOR" the election of the Board's nominees as Class III directors for a term of three years; "(4) FOR" the approval of amendments to our Certificate of Incorporation to remove provisions that require the affirmative vote of holders of at least 80% of the voting power to approve certain amendments to our Certificate of Incorporation and Bylaws; (5) "FOR" the ratification of the appointment of Deloitte as our independent registered public accounting firm; (6) "FOR" the approval, on a non-binding advisory basis, of the compensation of our named executive officers; and (7) in the discretion of the proxy holders upon such other business as may properly come before the Annual Meeting.
 If you are a stockholder of record and you do not return your proxy, no votes will be cast on your behalf on any of the items of business at the Annual Meeting.